 “Do you do keynote speeches or panels?”
 Yes, please email my agent at email@example.com.

 “Do you do paid or sponsored posts, or paid links?”
 Currently, no. And also unlikely for the future.

 “Can I pay you to write about something?”
 No, sorry.

 “Can I ask for your advice on something I’m dealing with, or just general career advice?”
 Unfortunately, I am swamped with work and family and can’t personally provide support to all the amazing fellow nonprofit professionals facing really complex challenges.
 Please join the Nonprofit Happy Hour Facebook group, or ED Happy Hour if you are a current/past ED/CEO.
 Those groups were established to help fellow nonprofit professionals provide peer support to one another.
 They are full of brilliant, wonderful people, and getting feedback from a group of individuals is often more helpful than from one perspective.
 And on NPHH, there are Anonymators who will ask your question for you so that you can remain anonymous if you wish; the Anonymators’ names are listed in the group description.

 “I have this great product/service that would help nonprofits.
 Would you consider promoting it on your site?”
 No. There are just so many products and services, and I’ve been swamped with requests, so I have a rule about not promoting anything.

 “What if it’s free/discounted for nonprofits?”
 Nope.

 “Can I place an ad on your site?”
 Yes, ads support the maintenance of this site.
-Please see this ads package for more details.
+Please visit the advertising page for more info.